Oscar3dm/Rhino3D-Samples/README.md

 In this repository, you'll find:

-- **Functions Library:** A collection of functions that I've developed and regularly use in my professional work.
+- **o3dm_rhino:** A library of functions that I've developed and regularly use in my professional work.
+You can link these to your environment if you find them useful
 - **Code Examples:** Practical applications of the functions provided in the library, demonstrated in various scenarios.